HelloYug/MiniPyCodes/Specific Idea Based/Turtle Library/README.md

 6. **Sketchpy Tutorial.py** 📚🎨
    This tutorial showcases the `sketchpy` library, demonstrating how to draw famous personalities and objects like Robert Downey Jr., APJ Abdul Kalam, and more.

+7. **Suraj.py – Spinning Star Design** 🌟🔁
+   This script creates a beautiful spinning star or sun-like pattern using Turtle.
+It repeatedly moves forward and turns at an angle to form a closed symmetrical design filled with colors.

+8. **Spiral.py – Hypnotic Spiral Design** 🌀👁️‍🗨️
+   Generates a hypnotic spiral using turtle circles with increasing radii and angles, creating an illusion of depth and motion.

+9. **Square spiral.py – Square Spiral Pattern** ◻️🌀
+   Draws a geometric square spiral by reducing the side length with each iteration, forming a symmetric inward-spiraling square pattern.

 ## How to Use 🚀